Keeze392/media_to_ascii_art/README.md

 https://github.com/user-attachments/assets/93596272-45ef-435a-baa0-45eb01baf34f

-^ click fullscreen for better view.
+^ click fullscreen and right click to enable loop for better view. (warning may hurt your eyes)
 ### **About**
 It take any media as input and convert to ascii art.
 Works any picture, animation or videos.
 It has mutliple-threading which helps speedup processing.